Closed-form Solution of Wahba's Problem for Pairwise Similar Quaternions: Introduction

-In this paper, we solve the Wahba's problem for the special and practically important case $\ell = 2$.
-We establish a direct relation between the quaternionic linear equation $\qa\qq - \qq\qb = 0$, commonly known as the Sylvester equation, studied in our previous work \cite{radak+scheunert++2025_on}, and the Wahba's cost function in \eqref{eq:WAHBAS_COST_FUNCTION_GENERAL}.
-This relation leads to the two main contributions of this work: \text{(i)} the necessary and sufficient condition for the existence of solutions and \text{(ii)} an analytical expression for the solution set of $f(\qq)=0$ when $\ell=2$.
-Our approach avoids conventional matrix-based techniques, such as iterative eigenvalue computation or matrix inversion, thereby improving computational efficiency and analytical clarity of the solution.
+In this paper, we consider the important special case of pairwise similar quaternions $\{\qa[1], \qa[2], \dots, \qa[n]\}$, $\{\qb[1], \qb[2], \dots, \qb[n]\}$.
+In this case, there exists a quaternion $\qq$ such that Wahba’s cost function satisfies the condition $W_n(\qq)=0$.
+We show that only two arbitrary pairs of observed vectors $\{\qa[\ell],\qa[m]\}$, $\{\qb[\ell],\qb[m]\}$ with $\ell, m \in\{1,2,\dots,n\}$, $\ell\neq m$ are required to determine $\qq$.
+We establish a direct algebraic relation between Wahba's cost function in~\eqref{eq:WAHBAS_COST_FUNCTION_GENERAL} and the homogeneous singular Sylvester equation in quaternions $\qa\qq - \qq\qb = 0$ studied in our companion work \cite{radak+scheunert++2025_on}.
+This relation leads to the three main contributions of this work: \text{(i)} we derive the necessary and sufficient condition for the existence of a quaternion that achieves zero Wahba's cost; \text{(ii)} we provide a closed-form analytic expression for the corresponding solution set; and \text{(iii)} we propose the computationally efficient and numerically stable Minimal Analytic Rotation Algorithm (MARA).
+Our approach solves the problem entirely within the quaternion algebra, avoiding conventional matrix calculus such as iterative eigenvalue computation or matrix inversion, thereby improving computational efficiency and analytical clarity of the solution.
+Furthermore, numerical experiments demonstrate that the proposed method is robust to slight violations of the rigid pairwise similarity constraint caused by measurement noise or round-off errors.

-The remainder of the paper is structured as follows.
-Section~\ref{sec:PRELIMINARIES} reviews the necessary quaternionic preliminaries, introduces a notion of pairwise similarity, and summarizes background results from~\cite{radak+scheunert++2025_on}.
-Section~\ref{sec:SOLUTION_WAHBAS_PROBLEM} presents the main results: the existence criterion and the complete closed-form solution set of $f(\qq) = 0$ when $\ell=2$.
-Section~\ref{sec:CONCLUSION} concludes the paper.
+This paper is organized as follows: Section~\ref{sec:PRELIMINARIES} reviews necessary quaternion preliminaries, defines the notion of pairwise similarity, and provides essential results regarding the homogeneous singular Sylvester equation in quaternions.
+Section~\ref{sec:SOLUTION_WAHBAS_PROBLEM} presents the main theoretical contributions of this paper, that is the existence criterion for zero Wahba's cost, the complete closed-form expression of the solution set in quaternions, and the Minimal Analytic Rotation Algorithm (MARA).
+In Section~\ref{sec:performance} we analyse the computational efficiency and the numerical stability of MARA and benchmark it against ESOQ2~\cite{mortari2000_second}, Markley's method~\cite{markley2002_fast}, and FLAE~\cite{WuZhou2018_FLAE}.
+Finally, Section~\ref{sec:CONCLUSION} concludes this work.